dhis2/wow-backend/guides/git_commit_messages.md

 # Git Commit Message Principles

 The following guidelines for Git commit messages are put in place to make it easy to follow the developments in the various Git branches.
-We would like to have a concise and consistent commit history so that it becomes an effective tool for communication between developers .For inspiration have a look at the [Spring Boot](https://github.com/spring-projects/spring-boot/commits/master) project.
+We would like to have a concise and consistent commit history so that it becomes an effective tool for communication between developers.
+For inspiration have a look at the [Spring Boot](https://github.com/spring-projects/spring-boot/commits/master) project.

 ## Principles